Jake Robertson

 About Me

-I finished my Bachelor's of Computing at Queen's University in 2021 and am currently working on my Master's in Computer Science (Artificial Intelligence) at the University of Freiburg, where I work as a research assistant (HiWi) in the Freiburg Machine Learning Lab.
-The final year of my Master's degree is fully funded by the Konrad Zuse School of Excellence in Learning and Intelligent systems (ELIZA).
-I'm going to be continuing my PhD at the ELLIS Institute Tübingen under the supervision of Professor Frank Hutter.
+I finished my Bachelor's in Computing at Queen's University in 2021, where I recieved the Principal's Scholarship and was granted the NSERC Undergraduate Research Award (USRA) to work with Professor Ting Hu.
+Recently, I completed my Master's in Computer Science (Artificial Intelligence) at the University of Freiburg, where I worked as a research assistant (HiWi) in the Freiburg Machine Learning Lab.
+The final year of my Master's degree was fully funded by the Konrad Zuse School of Excellence in Learning and Intelligent systems (ELIZA).
+I started my PhD in November 2024 at the ELLIS Institute Tübingen under the supervision of Professor Frank Hutter.

 Contact Info